-37. RIBBON GUIDELINES:
+RIBBON GUIDELINES

-- a.
-Each exhibit will receive a rating ribbon, A, B or C. - b.
-Grand and Reserve ribbons awarded in all project areas, if warranted. - c.
-Grand Champion, Reserve Champion and Honorable Mention ribbons can only be awarded to A rated exhibits. - d.
-EXHIBITORS ARE INELIGIBLE FOR ANY CHAMPIONSHIP CLASSES/AWARDS IN THE PROJECT AREA IN WHICH A DEADLINE WAS MISSED.
+44. Each exhibit will receive a rating ribbon, A, B or C. Grand and reserve ribbons awarded in all project areas, if warranted.
+Grand Champion, Reserve Champion and Honorable Mention ribbons can only be awarded to A-rated exhibits.
+Exhibits are ineligible for any championship class/award in the project area in which a deadline was missed.

-38. TROPHY GUIDELINES:
+TROPHY GUIDELINES

-- a.
-Trophies will be awarded at the judge's discretion. - b.
-All trophies awarded must be sanctioned by the St. Clair County Agricultural Society. - b.
-The Society reserves the right to modify, revoke any/all awards, if deemed necessary.
+45. Trophies will be awarded at the judge's discretion.
+All trophies awarded must be sanctioned by the St. Clair County Agricultural Society.
+The Society reserves the right to modify, revoke and/all awards, if deemed necessary.